wkennedy/shoe-platform/README.md

 # shoe-platform

 ## What is it?
 The shoe-platform consists of two services: shoe-service (Spring-Boot) and shoe-ui (NodeJS/React).
 The shoe-service is a RESTful API that consumes shoe brand and model information along with a true-to-size value and persists it to a database.
 These values can be retrieved as an average for each brand/model combination.
 The shoe-ui is a friendly web client that allows users to enter and view true to size data.

+Support services include an authorization-server and Spring-Boot-Admin-Server.
+The authorization-server supports OAuth2 grant types and returns a JWT to the requester and a JWKS endpoint for JWT verification.
+The Spring-Boot-Admin-Server provides monitoring and health information for the authorization-server as well as the shoe-service.

 #### Services Diagram